About World Animal Day

 To achieve this, we encourage animal welfare organisations, community groups, youth and children’s clubs, businesses and individuals to organise events in celebration of World Animal Day.
 Involvement is growing at an astonishing rate and it's now widely accepted and celebrated in a variety of different ways in many countries, with no regard to nationality, religion, faith or political ideology.

 Participation in World Animal Day will continue to grow until it reaches and connects animal advocates in all corners of the world.
 It's something that everyone can join in with, whether they are part of an organisation, group, or an individual.
-We regulary receive wonderfully inspiring messages about World Animal Day from animal advocates around the world.
-For example:“Thank you once again for your inspiration and support towards this auspicious World Animal Day that continues to make a huge difference for animals in Africa and the world at large.”
+We regularly receive wonderfully inspiring messages about World Animal Day from animal advocates around the world.
+For example: “Thank you once again for your inspiration and support towards this auspicious World Animal Day that continues to make a huge difference for animals in Africa and the world at large.”
 Josphat Ngonyo, Executive Director, Africa Network for Animal Welfare, and "What World Animal Day is doing for animals is truly influencing all of us in amazing ways."

 Why celebrate World Animal Day?